oh-lang/oh/wishlist.md

 implementation.
 But this generally requires dynamic memory allocation, which has a cost.

-In oh-lang, we want to make it easy for variables of a parent class to be secretly instances of child classes, so by default we are paying the cost and dynamically allocating non-primitive types.
-That way, we can easily do things like this:
+In oh-lang, we want to make it easy for variables of a parent class to be secretly instances of child classes, but we don't always require paying the cost of dynamically allocating types;
+we do this by always padding out parent classes a little bit more (based on known child class requirements) so they have more space for child-class fields.
+Children that have much higher memory requirements compared to the parent will get dynamically allocated, but this happens behind the scenes.
+This makes it possible to do things like this:

 ```
-Some_animal; animal
+some_animal; animal_
-Some_animal = snake(Name: "Josie")
+some_animal = snake_(name.
+"Josie")
-Some_animal go()   # prints "slithers"
+some_animal go_()   # prints "slithers"
-Some_animal = cat()
+some_animal = cat_()
-Some_animal go()   # prints "saunters"
+some_animal go_()   # prints "saunters"
 ```

-TODO: discuss wrapper class which allocates enough data for any child class; if some child class takes up too much memory it's created as a new unique pointer.

 This is less surprising than the C++ behavior.
-But in cases where users want to gain back the no-dynamically-allocated class instances, we have a `@only` annotation that can be used on the type.
-E.g., `Some_variable: @only some_type` will ensure that `Some_variable` is stack allocated (non-dynamically).
+But in cases where users want to gain back the no-extra-space and no-dynamically-allocated class instances, we have a `@only` annotation that can be used on the type.
+E.g., `some_variable: @only some_type_` will ensure that `some_variable` is definitely stack-allocated and exactly the size of `some_type_`.
 If defined with `;`, the instance can still be modified, but it will be sliced if some child instance is copied to it.
-To prevent confusion, we enforce that upcasting (going from child to parent) must be done *explicitly*.
+To make this explicit (and thus prevent confusion), we require that upcasting (going from child to parent) must be done *explicitly*.
 For example:

 TODO: classes should probably be allowed to be marked final.  e.g., `i64` and similar fixed-width integers should be `final` so that we don't need to worry about vtables,